The Better Breastfeeding campaign is organised by a committee of volunteers.

 Hannah Lynes (Advocates Network coordinator)

 Hannah Lynes is an NCT Breastfeeding Counsellor and supports mothers to breastfeed at Baby Cafe Beckenham.
 She has been involved in local campaigns for better breastfeeding support since she became a mother in 2008 and is currently seeking to ensure that breastfeeding services are addressed through the SouthEast London Better Births implementation plan.
 Hannah has an interest in exposing and challenging misinformation about infant feeding, which she has written about at hannahlynes.com and in NCT Perspective.
-She is chair of Bromley Maternity Voices, where she facilitates discussion between service users and health professionals to improve local maternity services.
+She is former chair of Bromley Maternity Voices, and is Acting Chair of National Maternity Voices, which represents Maternity Voices Partnerships across the country.

 Shel Banks IBCLC